Contentools recently redesigned their website and I was invited to tear it up!!

-I prefer to see social proof above the fold because it gives the visitor an idea of how popular the product is, and who might be using it.
-Contentools social proof is not above the fold, and I’m not sure how convincing it would be.
+I prefer to see social proof above the fold as it shows how popular the product is, and who is using it.
+Contentool’s social proof is not above the fold, and I’m not sure how convincing it would be, if it were.

 When choosing social proof I think it’s important to ask yourself; who would be a persuasive influencer for my visitor?
 While I am familiar with Zendesk, I’d be more excited to see HubSpot as a user than the other companies listed.

 Here is an article by Kissmetrics on targeting influencers for your product- https://blog.kissmetrics.com/guide-to-influencer-targeting/